thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 I am currently a Research Assistant at the NYU Center for Data Science.

-I am interested in Multimodal Representation Learning, Continual Learning, Embodied AI and Robot Learning (Reinforcement & Imitation Learning).
+I am interested in how multimodal and embodied agents can build stable, grounded representations from continuous, temporally structured experience.

 I like gaming 🎮, badminton 🏸, climbing 🧗‍♂️ and hiking 🏔️ ！